themeteorchef/base/README.md

 - Password Recovery (at /recover-password and /reset-password)
 - Signup (at /signup)

+###### Example Collection/Publication/Subscription
+Base includes a collection called `Example`, along with a publication and subscription pattern to show moving data from the server to the client.
+Publications are defined in `/server/publications/example.js` and a subscription is demonstrated on the `index` route in `/client/routes/routes-authenticated.js`.
 ###### Validation
 Base includes support for client-side validation via [jQuery Validation](http://jqueryvalidation.org).
 Validation is provided for all public templates: login, signup, recover password, and reset password.